python/cpython/Doc/howto/doanddont.rst

 This is a "don't" which is much weaker then the previous "don't"s but is still something you should not do if you don't have good reasons to do that.
-The reason it is usually bad idea is because you suddenly have an object which lives in two seperate namespaces.
+The reason it is usually bad idea is because you suddenly have an object which lives in two separate namespaces.
 When the binding in one namespace changes, the binding in the other will not, so there will be a discrepancy between them.
 This happens when, for example, one module is reloaded, or changes the definition of a function at runtime.